stylemistake/runner/README.md

 **Note for macOS users:**

-Use [Homebrew] to install the dependencies:
+For improved experience, use [Homebrew] to install the missing dependencies:

 ```bash
 brew install bash coreutils
 ```

+Runner should work with bash version 3.2 and macOS version of coreutils, but that way you will miss a lot of the fancy stuff that comes with the Runner.

 ## 2. Installation